g-ar/g-ar.github.io/posts/generating-music-with-sagemath-and-sonic-pi-examples/index.rst

 1 Bach's Prelude in C
 ---------------------

-Here's a translation of the Mathematica code at `mathematica.SE <https://mathematica.stackexchange.com/questions/156061/manipulate-a-list-representing-bachs-prelude-in-c>`_, which is quite nice.
+Here's a translation of the Mathematica code at `mathematica.SE <https://mathematica.stackexchange.com/questions/156061/manipulate-a-list-representing-bachs-prelude-in-c>`_, which is quite nice. (`Listen to Bach <https://soundcloud.com/user-591836524/bach-prelude>`_)

 .. code:: python
     :number-lines: 1